Hospitality Debate Shows Overwhelming Support For Sector In Parliament - CLH News: Caterer, Licensee and Hotelier News

 Cross-party support for hospitality highlights importance of the sector and overwhelming backing for further measures

+Catherine McKinnell, MP for Newcastle North who opened the debate, called on the Government to “recognise that the sector needs a strong voice in government with a genuine recognition of its diversity” said that such a voice “would be in the government’s interest to put in place”.

+John Spellar, Labour MP for Warley, reiterated Ms McKinnell’s words that hospitality “falls between different departments, it represents hundreds of thousands of establishments, and it falls between the bureaucratic cracks”.
+He said the sector “needs someone to be their champion in Whitehall… they need someone to understand the whole economic ecosystem and join up the dots” and added that a hospitality minister would have understood the “chaos and waste” that have resulted from last-minute closures over the past year.

-UKHospitality has welcomed today’s debate in Parliament which, the trade body says, highlights the overwhelming support for the sector and the need for additional supportive measures.
+UKHospitality welcomed the debate in Parliament which, the trade body says, highlights the overwhelming support for the sector and the need for additional supportive measures.

 The debate on support for the hospitality industry was made possible when a petition, calling for the creation of a Minister for Hospitality, gained the 100,000 signatures necessary to trigger a debate – before doubling that number.